Tuggeranong

 Tuggeranong (/ˈtʌɡərənɒŋ/) is a district in the Australian Capital Territory in Australia.
-The district is subdivided into divisions (suburbs), sections and blocks and is the southernmost district of the Australian Capital Territory.
+The district is subdivided into divisions (suburbs), sections and blocks and is the southernmost district of Canberra.
 The district comprises nineteen suburbs and occupies 117 km2 to the east of the Murrumbidgee River.

 The name Tuggeranong is derived from a Ngunnawal expression meaning "cold place".
 From the earliest colonial times, the plain extending south into the centre of the present-day territory was referred to as Tuggeranong.